ONLC-Classes/XTBI10---Tableau-Desktop-Level-1/Module1.md

  <v:imagedata src="New_Tableau_2_LabBook_files/image008.png" o:title=""/>
 </v:shape><![endif]--><![if !vml]><img width=207 height=200
 src="New_Tableau_2_LabBook_files/image008.png" v:shapes="Picture_x0020_7"><![endif]></span>(Notice
-that when you use the MARKS shelf, as opposed to the “SHOW ME” Wizard, your SALES and ORDER DATE field remain in place.<span style='mso-spacerun:yes'>
+that when you use the MARKS shelf, as opposed to the Â“SHOW MEÂ” Wizard, your SALES and ORDER DATE field remain in place.<span style='mso-spacerun:yes'>Â
 </span>As you learn more about Tableau, you will rely less and less on the
 Wizard and learn to use the MARKS Shelf to create your charts)</p>